Overlay

 How might falling interest rates affect deposits?

-As the economic cycle turns, interest rates are likely to stabilise before being lowered.
-The graphic above shows how this can be cyclical and why it helps to keep an eye on market conditions and what’s forecast for upcoming years.
+As GDP falls and then rises during an economic downturn, interest rates are likely to rise and then stabilise before being lowered.
+The graphic above shows this pattern and why it helps to keep an eye on market conditions and what’s forecast for upcoming years.

 “As the Bank Rate falls, commercial banks will look to reduce both the rates paid on deposits and those charged on lending,” Mark says.
 “Each bank will have its own appetite for funding based on its balance sheet make-up, the need to fund assets and available sources of funding.